nlebedenco/clarinet/README.md

 ## TODO

+- Test cmake generator using "-T ClangCL" on windows to ensure all conditions on MSVC are supported by the clang-cl too
+- Add C# wrapper
+- Add python wrapper
 - Support code sanitizers
-- Use travis for automatic build check
+- Use travis for automatic build check?
-- Optionally run tests under Valgrind to detect memory leaks
+- Run tests with Valgrind to detect memory leaks?
 - Code coverage (https://gitlab.kitware.com/cmake/community/-/wikis/doc/ctest/Coverage)
   - For gcc (https://discourse.cmake.org/t/guideline-for-code-coverage/167)
     - Build with flags `-fprofile-arcs` `-ftest-coverage`.